AdamBoley/Project-Beergate/README.md

 [Favicon.io](https://favicon.io/) was used to generate a favicon

-[This Reddit post](https://www.reddit.com/r/django/comments/8jkh5t/updateview_creates_new_items_in_the_db_instead_of/), specifically the answer the questioner themselves added, provided the basis for providing the basis of the solution to automatically disapproving updated reviews in the UpdateReview view.
+[This Reddit post](https://www.reddit.com/r/django/comments/8jkh5t/updateview_creates_new_items_in_the_db_instead_of/), specifically the answer the questioner themselves added, provided the basis of the solution to the problem of automatically disapproving updated reviews in the UpdateReview view.

 The official [django-summernote](https://github.com/summernote/django-summernote) documentation and [this article](https://djangocentral.com/integrating-summernote-in-django/) were collectively invaluable in implementing the Summernote editor to both the admin panel and front-end UserReviewForm.
 Django Summernote itself should be credited for its ease of use and clarity of documentation.
 After the trials and travails encountered when working with the CK Editor and TinyMCE editors, this was very welcome.

 [This Summernote documentation](https://summernote.org/deep-dive/#custom-toolbar-popover) was useful for customising the options available to the Summernote editors.
 Again, the ease-of-use should be specifically mentioned.

-[This article](https://learndjango.com/tutorials/django-search-tutorial) by noted Django export Will Vincent provided invaluable guidance on implementing a working search bar.
+[This article](https://learndjango.com/tutorials/django-search-tutorial) by noted Django export Will Vincent provided invaluable guidance on implementing a working search bar, and the code to construct querysets based on user inputs.

 [This article](https://teamtreehouse.com/community/length-of-queryset-in-a-django-response) taught me how to get the length of a queryset, which is used to great effect in the UserReviews view.